jeremyckahn/chitchatter/README.md

 - Fully open source (licensed under [GPL v2](./LICENSE))
 - Peer-to-peer
-  - Whenever possible, otherwise [Open Relay](https://www.metered.ca/tools/openrelay/) is used to ensure reliable peer connection
 - End-to-end encrypted (via [WebRTC](https://webrtc-security.github.io/))
 - Ephemeral
   - Message content is never persisted to disk on either the client or server
 - Decentralized
+- Serverless
-  - There is no API server.
-All that's required for Chitchatter to function is availability of GitHub for static assets, and public WebTorrent and STUN/TURN relay servers for establishing peer-to-peer communication.
+  - At least, there is no API server.
+All that's required for Chitchatter to function is availability of GitHub for static assets, public WebTorrent servers for establishing peer-to-peer communication, and potentially TURN relay servers for when direct connections cannot be made.
 - [Self-hostable](#self-hosting)

 Chitchatter uses the [Create React App](https://github.com/facebook/create-react-app) toolchain.
 The secure networking and streaming magic would not be possible without [Trystero](https://github.com/dmotz/trystero).
 File transfer functionality is powered by [`secure-file-transfer`](https://github.com/jeremyckahn/secure-file-transfer).